tmspzz/Rome/README.md

 If you just want to use only a local folder as a cache then:

 - You need a [Romefile](#romefile) in the project where you want to use Rome.
 At the same level where the `Cartfile` is.
-If you want to place if elsewhere or name it dirrentely use `--romefile <path-to-romefile>` when running `rome <COMMAND>`.
+Since `0.17.1.49`, if you want to place the Romefile elsewhere or name it dirrentely use `--romefile <path-to-romefile>` when running `rome <COMMAND>`.

 ### Setting up AWS credentials